hamza-yusuff/Enigma-API/README.md

 <a name='inspire'>

 My first foray into the world of computer science was through the world of cryptography.
 To be more precise, the movie- The Imitation Game - initated my venture into this field.
 Ever since then, my interest gradually turned into a commitment to the subject of computer science.
+I have built this project to re-visit the world of cryptograhpy with a better skill-set and knowledge.

 ## WHY FASTAPI (JUST MY THOUGHTS AND THANKS)